What is pyloric stenosis?

 These tests check if your child is dehydrated or has mineral imbalances.

 This test uses sound waves to show images of your child’s internal organs and of blood flow through various vessels.
+And it may show if the pylorus muscles are thickened.

 This test shows images of your child’s internal tissues, bones, and organs.